JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-03-09-all-or-nothing.md

 Oliver Halpern challenged us to “invest three days' living expenses on a visit to a casino.
 Whatever you leave with is your budget for the following three days”.

 I think my brother set us this challenge because he wanted to see how we would live on either a much larger or smaller budget.
 I expect he had visions of us sleeping in doorways and busking for our supper, or dining on curried caviar while getting an eight hand massage.
 I think that is what Natalie wanted too.
-I however, had other plans.
+I, however, had other plans.

 Goa, is one of the only parts of India that allows gambling.
 In other areas, it is very much frowned open, we even got told off by a waiter for playing Rummi in a Dunkin’ Donuts.